-The much-photographed Duomo and Baptistery, with their intricately-patterned marble facades, dominate the center.
+The much-photographed Duomo and Baptistery, with their intricately-patterned marble facades, dominate the center and are a must for any Florence itinerary.
 Their welcomingly cool interiors provide the perfect retreat from the summer heat.
 Rest a while before climbing the dome for spectacular views over the city.

 The Palazzo Vecchio is the definition of Renaissance architecture, and has the history to match – it’s stood here since 1299, conceived by the architect responsible for the Duomo.
 The nearby shop-lined bridge, the Ponte Vecchio, also affords a classic Florentine view.
 Home originally to the city’s butchers, the bridge now offers visitors the chance to buy jewels and trinkets.

 Florentines are notoriously fashion-forward, even by Italian standards.
 It’s no coincidence that Roberto Cavalli, Emilio Pucci, Salvatore Ferragamo and Guccio Gucci were all born here.
 The area to the north and northwest of the Ponte Vecchio is the best for upscale shopping.
 This is where locals and tourists alike come to stock up on the latest from Italy’s best designers.
 Take-home essentials include handmade leather goods and Florentine chocolates.

 When it comes to food, Florence is all about steak and gelato.
 True bisteccca Fiorentina should come from Chianina and melt in your mouth – Il Latini is a classic restaurant in which to savor it.
 L’Osteria de Giovanni is quieter but no less impressive.
 Follow your steak with a gelato, it was invented here after all.
 Everyone has their favourite gelateria but Gelateria la Carraia, for me, really is perfection.